LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for_new.md

 date: "2021-07-26T00:00:00.322Z"
 ---

 As a followup on [Kent C. Dodds' post "Write tests.
 Not too many.
 Mostly integration."](https://kentcdodds.com/blog/write-tests) I want to reiterate the question which tests to write and which tests not to write.

-Many months ago my dear colleague [Patrick](https://twitter.com/patrickdahms) asked me to discuss our testing strategy.
-We knew we could write tests, we knew we could cover the entire testing pyramid, we knew all about the supposed amount of tests we're ought to put in each layer and and we also knew that if we wrote too many tests, we'd sacrifice the our ability to change our software easily.

-But no understanding of the the types of tests you can write nor how many of them there should be could answer our specifc question what part of a react component, a library or our architecture we should actually test and which parts we could leave untested<sup>\*</sup><br />
-<sub>\* or at best covered by tests targeted at something else</sub></center>

-## The answer

-I will get straight to the final sound bite and then elaborate.
-From the discussions we had, this would be my memorable quote

-> You should write tests so you can sleep peacefully knowing you will not have harmed your business

-I know, this does not sound very revealing, and absurdly unspecific again, but let me explain.
+All of what this post says is correct, but when writing tests for a react component, a library or your application's architecture, arguments about the testing pyramid or code coverage will not tell you what part of your current feature you actually need to test and which parts you can ignore.
+You will also not get a feeling of confidence that your application will have no bugs.

-## Practical example
+## A Practical example

-Say you have this kind of page in a react application
+Say you have this footer component in a react application

 ```jsx
 function MyPageFooter({ title, text }) {